cs124/labs/Lab2_LogisticRegression_Solutions.md

 # Answer below
 ```

-*Discussion question—no single correct answer.
-Key points to look for:*
-- Cost: more candidates to interview → more time/resources for the hiring team
-- Trade-off between inclusivity and efficiency
-- Narrowing in on a fair threshold might involve: examining outcomes across demographic groups, consulting stakeholders, iterating based on feedback
+Lowering the threshold to 0.3 makes the process more inclusive, but it shifts the burden from the algorithm to the humans.
+The "cost" here is time and efficiency: the hiring team will have to manually review many more resumes, many of which might not be a good fit.
+Narrowing in on a fair threshold is moreso about avoiding overreliance on automatic classifications than finding a magic threshold number.
+A fair approach might involve a system in which the model handles the obvious rejections, but humans take over for any candidate in the middle range.
+This system can also be calibrated to ensure the threshold yields a representative interview pool.

 12. Beyond accuracy, what are some considerations or metrics a team should look at when deciding on a threshold for a hiring tool?
 How could you evaluate the fairness of your chosen threshold?